LorenzoDemari/fanuc_arcmate120iBe_ROS/README.md

 	- Software installation
 		- Configure FTP Server
-		- Transfer all the file contained in the "binaries" folder to the "md:" directory of the controller
+		- Transfer all the file in the "binaries" folder to the "md:" directory of the controller
 		- Reboot the controller

 	- Calibration